Saturday, October 8, 2011

 photo link

 A breed of horse developed in Austria during the late 19th century, Haflinger is known for its chestnut color and characteristic energetic and elegant gaits.
 A short horse in stature, about 177 to 152 m tall, Haflinger has refined head, large eyes, light colored mane and white to golden-haired tail.
-A gentle and intelligent breed of horse, Haflinger excel in such disciplines like Driving, riding, trail and pleasure.
+A gentle and intelligent breed of horse, the Haflinger excels in such disciplines like Driving, riding, trail and pleasure.

-Hackney
+8. Hackney

 photo link

 The Hackney Horse is a popular carriage driving breed of horse developed in Norfolk, England since 1883.
 Known for its remarkable trotting ability, the Hackney stands around 14.2 to 16.2 hands in height, where a “hand” is equivalent to 4 inches.
 The head is well-shaped, eyes are expressive, ears are neatly shaped, arched neck, the chest is well-defined, the shoulders are powerful, long forearms and legs, and the tail is naturally set high.
-The horse colors range from black, brown, chestnut, or bay and typically Hackney’s legs bears white markings.
+The horse colors range from black, brown, chestnut, or bay and typically Hackney’s legs bear white markings.
 Aside from carriage driving, Hackney are now regular performers in horse sport disciplines, competing in events like Dressage, Hunter/Jumper, and Competitive Trail Riding/Driving.

 7. Hanoverian